HansGabriel/Magister/README.md

 ## How to use

+1.) **Login Page**

 The app opens up with the login page and prompts the user to enter their email/username and their password.

-1.) **Login Page**

 ![Login][Login]

-2.) **Getting graphs of deaths, infected, and recoveries per country**

-![GraphData][GraphData]

-Examples of getting these sentences:

-- Can you give me a time graph of infected cases in philippines
-- Can you give me a time graph of deaths in japan
-- Can you give me a graph of recoveries in singapore
+2.) **Sign Up**

+In case you don't have an account yet, you may sign up by providing your email, username, and password.

+![SignUp][SignUp]

-3.) **Using Audio**
+3.) **Main Page**

-![AudioData][AudioData]

-You can press the recorder icon to start recording and press again to end.
-The same answers will be the A.I.'s response depending on your sentence.

-4.) **Other Examples to try**

-- Hi
-- Hello, how are you
-- Good bye
-- Who are you?
-- What to do if you are sick
-- What are the symptoms of covid
-- How to prevent the spread of covid
+After logging in, you get it your main page and you can start browsing for tutors or coaches.
+There are a variety or options and you can filter based on the subjects.

+![Main][Main_Page]

+4.) **Details**

+If you click one of the buttons, you can look at the details and the profile of the coach that you are looking for as well as the price.

+![Details][Details]

+5.) **Info**

+Similarly, you can also look at their background information and bio to know more about the tutor you're interested in,

+![Info][Info]

+6.) **Review**

+You can also check the reviews and ratings of other people on that specific tutor to know about her/his quality.

+![Review][Review]

+7.) **Book**

+Lastly, you can book the tutor and and you can schedule the number of hours for you to meet with him/her.

+![Book][Book]

 ***DISCLAIMER!!!:*** The data may not be accurate and an API was used to fetch the data from this link [https://covid19api.com/](https://covid19api.com/).